 The COVID-19 pandemic has rocked the UK’s economy, and with it exacerbated the fragility of a large proportion of the UK population’s financial stability.
 Even before the pandemic struck there was a growing issue with how financial services (FS) companies identity and deal with those who are vulnerable for some time.
 As far back as 2015, we highlighted that more needed to be done to harmonise the way in which the FS community dealt with financially vulnerable customers.

 So, as part of Synectics focus on helping our clients to use shared intelligence to improve how they deal with various risk assessment challenges we recently signed a partnership agreement with the Vulnerability Registration Service (VRS).
 This ground breaking service promises to significantly help FS companies to be much more informed about various types of vulnerability issue, when customers’ accounts and transactions are being risk assessed.

-Connect asked, Helen Lord Director at the VRS, to give us a short update on some of the developments of the VRS service over the last few months;
+We asked Helen Lord Director at the VRS, to give us a short update on some of the developments of the VRS service over the last few months;

 Can you explain the VRS?

 The VRS is a central and independent database notifying organisations when vulnerable people need their circumstances taken into consideration or where applications, made in their names, should be declined.
 It is a tool to help companies treat people in an appropriate manner, and adds a defence against fraudulent activity, while working to meet the expectations of the FCA.

 "Thanks to our partnership with Synectics clients using Synectics Data Marketplace can access VRS data via an API"